What's it like to be a Social Worker?

 How to become a Social Worker

 - Complete a bachelor degree in social work.
-Alternatively, for students with previous tertiary qualifications, complete a two-year Master of Social Work program.
+Alternatively, if you already have a tertiary qualification you can complete a two-year Master of Social Work.

-- Apply to the professional representative body of social workers in Australia – the Australian Association of Social Workers.
+- Apply for registration with the professional representative body of social workers in Australia – the Australian Association of Social Workers.

-- Social workers with several years’ experience can move into more specialised roles (such as family therapy, research or mental health), academia or transfer into policy and management.
+- Social workers with several years’ experience can move into more specialised roles in family therapy, research, mental health, academia or policy and management.

 Explore related qualifications